LCRH1883/Snapstudio/index.md

 <section class="section" id="join-testing">
   <div class="container">
     <h2>Join the testing program</h2>
-    <p class="muted">Follow these steps to join the Google Play testing track.
+    <p class="muted">Follow these steps (and use the buttons) to join the Google Play testing track.
 Use the same email for the Google Group and Play Store tester registration.</p>
     <ul class="step-list">
       <li class="step">
         <strong>1) Join the group</strong>